microsoft/AzureTRE/docs/manual-deployment.md

-# Azure TRE Deployment QuickStart
+# Deploying Azure TRE manually

 By following this quickstart, you will deploy a new Azure TRE instance for development and testing purposes.